logo

 Physiological Changes During Week 22 of Pregnancy

-• Breast Changes: Your breasts may continue to grow and feel more sensitive due to hormonal changes.
-You may notice the appearance of small bumps around your nipples, called Montgomery's tubercles, which help lubricate and protect your nipples during breastfeeding.
+Your breasts may leak pre-milk.
+You may notice small bumps around your nipples, called Montgomery's tubercles, which help lubricate and protect your nipples during breastfeeding.

-• Hair, Skin, and Nails: Hormonal changes may cause your hair to appear thicker and shinier, a phenomenon known as "pregnancy glow."
-You may experience some skin changes, such as darkening of the areolas, linea nigra (a dark line running from the belly button to the pubic bone), or melasma (dark patches on the face).
-Your nails may grow faster and become stronger, but they may also be more brittle and prone to breaking.
+Hormonal changes may cause your hair to appear thicker and shinier, a phenomenon known as "pregnancy glow."
+You may experience skin pigmentation on the belly or cheeks and acne breakouts.
+Your nails may grow faster but also be brittle and prone to breaking.

-• Respiratory and Cardiovascular System: As your uterus expands, it may put pressure on your lungs, causing mild shortness of breath.
-Your heart rate may increase slightly to accommodate the increased blood volume and to support the growing demands of your body and baby.
+As your uterus expands, it may press on your lungs, causing mild shortness of breath.
+Your heart rate may increase slightly to accommodate the increased blood volume and support the growing demands of your body and baby.

 TopTips for Week 22